uiceds/project-team-front-row/manuscript.md

 Additional consideration was given towards dimensions of time regarding crash likelihood.
 According to Figure 4, noticeable variation occurs in the amount of accidents occurring at specific times of day, indicating a need to manage resource allocation with time consideration.
 The implementation of a neural network using the provided data can be applied towards a proposal regarding DUI checkpoint locations or patrol areas in designated areas based on available resources and shift time, therefore optimizing provision of safety from DUI-related incidents.

-The model and figures below represent a neural network model that has the potential to be utilized by the Illinois State Police.
-The inputs to the model consist of day of week, hours of shift, and current weather conditions.
-The model then predicts which twenty mile radius patrol zones in Illinois will likely yield the highest probability of fatal drunk driving accidents, thus prompting supervisors to direct units to those areas.
-The model is trained on labeled data, taking into account latitudinal and longitudinal bins of a twenty mile radius in Illinois.
-The model is a multiple dense-layered, supervised, feedforward neural network.
-Standardization and component engineering were used in this model.
+##### Neural Network

+The model below represents a neural network designed to predict high-risk areas for drunk driving accidents in Illinois, potentially useful for the Illinois State Police.
+It is a multiple dense-layered, supervised, feedforward neural network.
+Standardization and component engineering were employed to improve model performance.
+The independent variables used in the model include the day of the week, the hour of the shift, weather conditions, and latitudinal and longitudinal bins corresponding to a twenty-mile radius.
+The dependent variable is the number of drunk driver crashes.
+Unlike simply calculating the average number of accidents per area, this model incorporates additional factors such as time and weather conditions, offering a more precise prediction of high-risk areas.
+By considering these variables, the model allows law enforcement to focus patrol efforts based on the conditions that increase the likelihood of drunk driving accidents, making it a more actionable tool than average-based approaches.

 The figures below represent visualizations with varying input data for specific standard police patrol shifts.